 WIFI speed and reliability in the Dominican Republic totally depend on where you are.
 Santo Domingo and the bigger cities have some of the fastest and most reliable internet connections.
 In other parts of the country, it depends on the local infrastructure.
-Even resorts can have horribly slow internet.
+Even the resorts can have horribly slow internet.
 So if having fast internet is important to you, call the owners of your accommodation ahead of time and ask if they have opted for the fastest internet package.

 5. Top Places to Visit in the Dominican Republic

 This section could be an entire BOOK!
-We have a popular blog posts already dedicated to it: the 37 Best Places to Visit in the Dominican Republic.
+We have popular blog posts already dedicated to it: the 37 Best Places to Visit in the Dominican Republic.
 And the 40+ Amazing Things to Do in the Dominican Republic.
 For a quick summary, here are the most popular places in the Dominican Republic:

 Cabarete is heaven.
 This wellness community focuses on watersports, healthy eating, and beach life.
 Here you can learn to surf, go horseback riding, and meet a community of locals + immigrants from around the world.
 There are also several day trips you can take from Cabarete.